Ireland Demographics · Census 2022

 The urban-rural age divide

-Dublin's average age of approximately 36 contrasts with rural western counties where individual EDs exceed 55.
+Dublin's average age of about 36 contrasts sharply with rural western counties where individual EDs exceed 55.
 This is not simply a rural-urban split — it reflects decades of outward migration from specific areas.
-The IrelandInsights map shows age distribution at the electoral division level, revealing within-county variation that county averages obscure.
+The IrelandInsights map shows age at electoral division level, revealing within-county variation that county averages hide.

-University towns — Galway, Limerick, Cork, Maynooth, and parts of Dublin — record some of Ireland's youngest EDs.
-A university campus area in Galway might have an average age of 22; a rural ED in Mayo ten kilometres from the nearest town might record 54.
+University towns — Galway, Limerick, Cork, Maynooth, and parts of Dublin — hold some of Ireland's youngest EDs.
+A university campus area in Galway might record an average age of 22.
+A rural ED in Mayo ten kilometres from the nearest town might record 54.

-The 30-year local spread — from student EDs at 22 to western rural EDs above 55 — is a direct map of where Ireland's demographic momentum is concentrated and where it is absent.
+The 30-year local spread — from student EDs at 22 to western rural EDs above 55 — maps where Ireland's demographic momentum sits and where it is absent.
 Kildare and Meath are growing younger; Mayo and Leitrim are not.
 The map makes the trajectory visible.

 Map median age by area

 IrelandInsights shows the median age for every electoral division in Ireland from Census 2022.
-Overlay employment, education, and housing data to understand the full demographic profile of any area.
+Overlay employment, education, and housing data to see the full demographic profile of any area.

 ← Population growth · Young population → · Fastest-growing towns →